oort77/OTUS_ADV_HW3/README.md

 - Build risk profile for CC portfolios from one cluster and from different clusters;
-- Apply MatrixProfile methods (from Skimpy library) to find repeated motifs and discords (anomalies) on cryptocurrencies (CC) from various clusters.
+- Apply Matrix Profile methods from [matrixprofile](https://github.com/matrix-profile-foundation/matrixprofile) library to find repeated motifs and discords (anomalies) on cryptocurrencies (CC) from various clusters.

 **Means:**

-All preprocessing and pipelines management will be done in ATOM.
+All preprocessing and pipelines management will be done in [ATOM](https://tvdboom.github.io/ATOM/).

 **Data:**